Northrop Grumman Space: JWST, SLS Boosters, and SDA

 Company Overview

 Northrop Grumman Corporation is one of the "Big Five" U.S. defense primes, occupying a distinctive niche that blends advanced aerospace systems, electronics, and national security space capabilities.
-Headquartered in Falls Church, Virginia, the company employs approximately 95,000 people and generated revenues of approximately $39 billion in 2023.
-Northrop trades on NYSE under ticker NOC and carries a market capitalization typically in the $65–75 billion range.
+Headquartered in Falls Church, Virginia, the company employs approximately 100,000 people and generated revenues of approximately $43β44 billion in FY2025, up from ~$39B in 2023 as Sentinel, B-21 production, and SDA awards ramped.
+Northrop trades on NYSE under ticker NOC and carries a market capitalization typically in the $70β85 billion range.

 The Orbital ATK acquisition, valued at $9.2 billion, was particularly transformative.
 It brought the Cygnus cargo spacecraft, solid rocket motor manufacturing, and a broad portfolio of tactical missiles and propulsion systems under the Northrop umbrella.
 The renamed Innovation Systems sector significantly expanded Northrop's space access capabilities.